 (3) Disclosure methods

-In addition to information whose disclosure is required by securities-related laws and regulations of relevant countries and regions, we will disclose other information following proper internal control procedures, so as to ensure that the information we disclose is fair, accurate, sufficient and timely.
+By implementing a system to ensure information disclosure in a timely and appropriate manner, we will disclose information in accordance with relevant laws and regulations and other information that we deem necessary to disclose, following proper internal control procedures, so as to ensure that the information we disclose is fair, accurate, and sufficient.

 We will abide by all applicable laws and regulations, and we will ensure the timely and appropriate disclosure of the information we are required to release under the Financial Instruments and Exchange Act, the Timely Disclosure Rules of the Tokyo Stock Exchange, and other laws and regulations, etc., that are applicable to the disclosure of our information ("Relevant Laws and Regulations").
 We will also proactively disclose to our shareholders and investors, for the purpose of promoting constructive dialogues with them, any information which are not required to disclose under the Relevant Laws and Regulations but may be necessary or useful.